Airport Layout Plan Update and Master Plan - Key Definitions

 Technical Advisory Committee (TAC): Advisory committee is comprised of several individuals representing organizations with key interests in the Airport, as summarized below.
-These individuals participated in the analyses of operational and technical content presented in the ALP Study.
+These individuals participated in the analyses of operational and technical content presented in the Airport Layout Plan Update/Master Plan (ALP Update/MP) Study.

 • Regulatory Agencies:

 Ground Services Providers

 The Boeing Company

 • State/Local/Community Representative Organizations:

 Missouri Department of Transportation (MoDOT)

 • Economic Development Agencies:

 Greater St. Louis Inc. (merged with St. Louis Regional Growth Association & Civic Progress St. Louis)